Kupriienko/Riddles/README.md

 This is a site where you can guess the riddles of other users and even add your own.
+You can test it at this link: https://kupriienko.github.io/Riddles/